Ativan Half-Life, Peak Concentration & Duration

-Ativan typically lasts from 6-8 hours and is out of the system after 72 hours.
-The drug’s effect will first be felt within 2 hours after administration, and the drug’s half-life is between 12 and 18 hours.
-When taken orally, the drug is absorbed through the gastrointestinal tract.
+Ativan typically lasts for 6-8 hours and is out of the system after 72 hours.
+The drug’s effects can be felt within 2 hours after administration.
+The drug’s half-life is between 12 and 18 hours.
+When taken orally, the drug is absorbed into the gastrointestinal tract.

-Ativan (Lorazepam) is a drug that’s used to treat generalized anxiety, insomnia, nausea, and seizures.
-It’s also used in hospitals to sedate aggressive patients.
-Ativan is an active benzodiazepine and some people abuse the drug due to its recreational effects.
+Ativan (generically, Lorazepam) is a benzodiazepine that’s used to treat generalized anxiety, insomnia, nausea, and seizures.
+It’s also used in medical facilities to sedate aggressive patients.
+And, like all drugs, it can be used recreationally.

-Ativan has an intermediate half-life.
-Users and medical data prove that its half-life is longer than Xanax but shorter than Valium.
-The average half-life of Ativan is around 12 hours, but some studies suggest that it could be up 18 hours.
+Ativan has an intermediate half-life which, according to clinical research, is longer than that of Xanax but shorter than that of Valium.
+The average half-life of Ativan is around 12 hours, but some studies suggest it could be up 18 hours.

-Note that the primary metabolite of Lorazepam, Lorazepam Glucuronide, has a longer half-life: up to 18 hours.
+Note that the primary metabolite of Lorazepam, Lorazepam Glucuronide, has a longer half-life of up to 18 hours.

 Ativan Peak Plasma Concentration

-The peak concentration of the drug occurs up to 2 hours after intake.
-Although it doesn’t take too long to kick in, people who take Ativan to treat anxiety and seizures may not notice improvement for a few weeks.
-Ativan is absorbed directly by the gastrointestinal tract when the drug is taken orally.
-The drug can be administered intravenously as well.
+The peak concentration of Ativan is reached up to 2 hours after intake.
+Ativan is absorbed directly into the gastrointestinal tract when it is taken orally but it can be administered intravenously as well.

-Users can feel the initial kick of the drug up to 2 hours after administration, as stated above.
-The effects Ativan has typically will last from 6-8 hours.
-When the drug is prescribed by a health professional, multiple doses every day are recommended.
+Users can feel the initial effects of the drug up to 2 hours after administration, as stated above.
+Its effects will typically last for 6 to 8 hours.
+Most doctors will prescribe 2 to 3 doses a day.

-Although there’s minimal risk of excessive accumulation in the system, Ativan shouldn’t be taken over extended periods because it can be habit-forming and can have various life-threatening withdrawal symptoms.
+Although there’s minimal risk of excessive accumulation in the system, Ativan shouldn’t be taken for periods longer than prescribed because it can be habit-forming with harmful, even life-threatening, withdrawal symptoms.

 How Long Does Ativan Stay In The System?

-Various factors influence how long Ativan can stay in the body:
+Various factors influence how long Ativan can stay in the system:

-- Individual factors (age, weight, height, genetics, general health)
+- Individual physical factors (age, weight, height, genetics, general health)

-- Dosage (note that the body metabolizes higher doses at a slower pace)
+- Dosage (the body metabolizes higher doses at a slower pace)

 - History of abuse